Home Remedies for Osteoporosis

 See more: 8 Tips to Help You Eat More Vegetables

 - Butter.
 Spread a tablespoon of low fat butter on your toast for one dose of vitamin D. Vitamin D helps the body absorb calcium, a necessary ingredient for your bone health.

 - Milk.
 When it comes to strong bones, it is essential to consume sufficient calcium.
 One cup of milk can provide 300 mg of the 1,000 or 1,200 mg of calcium recommended for daily consumption.

 - Orange juice.
 Drinking a glass of juice can help you obtain the vitamin C necessary for the body processes that reconstruct bones.
 Drink a little orange juice fortified with calcium, and you will get a good dose of the nutrients which form bones.

 - Pineapple juice.
 Drink a cup of pineapple juice and you will give your body a bit of manganese.
 Studies have found that a deficiency of manganese is an indicator of osteoporosis.
 Other sources of manganese are oat flour, walnuts, beans, grains, spinach, and tea.

 - Salmon and sardines.
-Both delicious fish are rich in calcium and salmon is also a great source of vitamin D.
+Both these delicious fish are rich in calcium and salmon is also a great source of vitamin D.

 - Tofu.
 Soy is demonstrating itself to be very promising as a potential bone strengthener.
 Soy contains proteins that act as weak estrogen in the body.
-These “phytoestrogens“, or plant-based estrogens, can help women regain bone strength.
+These “phytoestrogens“, or plant-based estrogens, can therefore help women regain bone strength.